RayfenWindspear/steam-for-linux_wifi-startup-fix/README.md

 # steam-for-linux_wifi-startup-fix
 A simple fix for the issue with Steam on linux starting the wifi on startup.
+For https://github.com/ValveSoftware/steam-for-linux/issues/3424

 ***DISCLAIMER***